Plato-solutions/Impressionist/docs/select_query_chain.md

 #### single

-Ensures that only one is returned.
+Ensures that only one element is matched and returned.
 By default, the 'single( )' selector is applied to every Query Chain.

 ```javascript
 return await collector({